-If you click “Sign up for an account”, you will be asked to supply your email address to sign up for a Jira account.
-Your email address is used internally by Jira to send you responses to your Help Board inquiries, and will not be visible to anyone.
+If you click “Sign up for an account”, you will be asked to supply your email address, your full name, and a password to sign up for a Jira account.
+Your email address is used internally by Jira to send you responses to your Help Board inquiries and will not be visible to anyone.

 You will then see the following options to get started with the KBase Help Board:

 The best way to get started is to click on the “Search for issues” link.
-A Jira “issue” represents a particular bug report, question, suggestion or task.
+A Jira “issue” represents a particular bug report, question, suggestion, or task.
 In the KBase Help Board, you will be able to see the issues submitted by other users, comment on them, and add your own issues.
 When you enter Jira via the “Search for issues” link, you will see a list of all open issues, with the most recent first, on the left, and to the right of that, a detailed view of the most recent issue.
 If you just want to see issues that you reported, click Reported by Me in the left column.
+With a new account, there won’t be any issues to see.
+The image below was created by clicking on the ‘Viewed recently’ link in the left column.

-Some of the most useful functionality is up at the top of the screen: the search box, to look for existing issues that may relate to what you’re interested in, and the Create button, to create a new issue.
+Some of the most useful functionality is in the left column of the screen: the search icon, to look for existing issues that may relate to what you’re interested in, and the Create icon, to create a new issue.
 Jira has extensive documentation about this and other topics.

-If you click “Create”, a window pops up to gather information about your issue (see below).
 Required fields are marked with a red *; the other fields are optional.
 You can choose the issue type (Bug, Question, or New Feature), enter a short summary and then a longer description.
-If the issue you’re reporting concerns a specific KBase app, please choose it from the pulldown App list.
-In the Environment field, let us know which operating system you’re using (e.g., Mac, Windows XP, etc.) and which web browser (e.g., IE 10, Chrome, etc.), along with any other information about your setup that you think might be relevant to diagnosing the issue.
+The Environment field can be used to let us know which operating system you’re using (e.g., Mac, Windows XP, etc.) and which web browser (e.g., IE 10, Chrome, etc.), along with any other information about your setup that you think might be relevant to diagnosing the issue.
 You can also attach files such as screenshots or small data files that demonstrate the problem.
 Remember, the more information you give us about what went wrong, the more efficiently we’ll be able to reproduce and resolve the problem.
 The KBase Troubleshooting page has some pointers for creating an effective bug report.

 If you see an issue that someone else created and you have information that may help that user, or help us diagnose the problem, please feel free to add a comment by clicking the Comment button at the bottom of any issue page.
 Even a comment such as “I had this problem too” can help us identify and prioritize a problem.
 You can also add attachments, such as screenshots, to another user’s issue.
 This can be particularly helpful if KBase developers are having trouble reproducing the problem.